-Towards that end, BAJI calls on the people in the United States to support these measures:
+Towards that end, Black Alliance calls on the people in the United States to support these measures:

 The United States government should support the restoration of democracy in Haiti, including allowing the Lavalas party to participate in Haitian elections and the return of the democratically elected president of Haiti, Jean Bertrand Aristide, who was deposed in 2004 with U.S. assistance.

 Call or write President Obama, your Senator and your Representative and ask them to support these measures.